OBF/obf-docs/Affiliated-project-FAQ.md

  our [affiliated project policy](obf-docs/Affiliated-Project-Policy.md), please email [SOME EMAIL ADDRESS] with the following details:

-In order to apply for Candidate status, email [WHAT EMAIL ADDRESS??] with the following information:

 - URL of the project
 - Contact information for the project maintainers
 - Proof of compliance with Affiliate Status requirements where possible, e.g.